Overview

 The Linux kernel extensively uses the Berkeley Packet Filter (BPF) to allow user-written BPF applications to execute in the kernel space.
 The BPF employs a verifier to check the security of user-supplied BPF code statically.
 Recent attacks show that BPF programs can evade security checks and gain unauthorized access to kernel memory, indicating that the verification process is not flawless.
-In this paper, we present Moat, a system that isolates potentially malicious BPF programs using Intel Memory Protection Keys (MPK).
-Enforcing BPF program isolation with MPK is not straightforward; Moat is designed to alleviate technical obstacles, such as limited hardware keys and the need to protect a wide variety of BPF helper functions.
-We implement Moat on Linux (ver.
-6.1.38), and our evaluation shows that Moat delivers low-cost isolation of BPF programs under mainstream use cases, such as isolating a BPF packet filter with only 3% throughput loss.
+In this paper, we present Moat, a novel hardware-assisted, cross-platform isolation framework designed to protect the kernel from malicious BPF programs.

 FAQ